cardano-scaling/hydra/docs/docs/tutorial/index.md

 }
 ```

-Before continuing, make sure that you see a `PeerConnected` message for each of
-the configured other `hydra-node`.
-If this is not showing up, double-check
-network configuration and connectivity.
+Ensure that both nodes are connected before proceeding.
+If the `PeerConnected` message does not appear, review your network settings and ensure connectivity is established.

 ## Step 4: Open a Hydra head